weecology/forecasting-course/paper.md

+---
-title: "Ecological Dynamics and Forecasting: A semester long course introducing fundamentals of time series and forecasting in ecology"
+title: "Ecological Dynamics and Forecasting: A graduate course on the fundamentals of time series and forecasting in ecology"
 tags:
   - biology
   - forecasting